 Visitors to the exhibition are introduced to the techniques and equipment used in a laboratory, from glass pipettes to modern pipetting robots.
 At audio stations, various molecules tell the fascinating story of their own discovery.
-And from the start, the exhibition is interactive.
-At one lab station, visitors can try their hand at pyrotechnics, choosing their own colors, designing their own fireworks, and lighting them off.
+And the entire exhibition is interactive.
+At one lab station, visitors can try their hand at pyrotechnics: choosing their own colors, designing their own fireworks, and lighting them off.
 Pyrochemicals exemplify the wide range of products manufactured by the chemical industry.

 One part of the exhibition is devoted to the discovery of hormones.
 A rich source of male sex hormones turned out to be bull testicles.
 To more easily extract the desired hormones from them, they first had to be chopped up.
 The Schering research lab built its own tools for cutting these rather robust organs.